Posted on : June 9, 2021 by Clinic One Team on Sexual Health

-Since these inquiries could be personal but it will be recommended for you to answer them as honestly as possible without getting embarrassed so that you could get the best treatment available.
+Since these inquiries could be personal but it will be recommended that you answer them as honestly as possible without getting embarrassed so that you could get the best treatment available.

 Some of the different types of tests your doctors might suggest are listed below.

-- Blood tests to check your testosterone level, blood sugar (for diabetes), and cholesterol.
+- Blood tests check your testosterone level, blood sugar (for diabetes), and cholesterol.